leumasnij/leumasnij.github.io/_pages/about.md

 # Welcome to My Page! 👋

-Exploring the intersection of Robotics, AI, and Human-Robot Interaction

 ## About Me

 My name is **Shengmiao ('Samuel') Jin**, and I am an Incoming <span style="color: #3498db">Robotics Ph.D.
 Student (in the Field of Computer Science) </span> at <span style="color:rgb(255, 0, 0)">Cornell University</span>.
 Currently, I am an Undergraduate student at the <span style="color:rgb(237, 74, 46)">University of Illinois Urbana-Champaign (UIUC)</span> majoring in Electrical Engineering.